The Youth Olympic Games are an international Olympic sporting event of the highest level for athletes aged 15 to 18.

 They combine sports performance, culture and education in an authentic celebration of sport with a festive atmosphere.
 The aim is to encourage young people to adopt and represent the positive values of sport - respect for others, for themselves and for our environment; friendship between people and cultures; and, excellence in self-giving - and to become sports ambassadors throughout the world.

 Through its mission, the Youth Olympic Games aspire to be a leading example of innovation for sporting events of the future.

-Lausanne 2020 will take place from January 10th to 22nd , 2020.
+The Lausanne 2020 Games will take place from 10 to 22 January 2020.

 -development of a new generation of sports managers.

-And last but not least, tangible projects underway to promote winter sports for everyone.
+And, last but not least, tangible projects underway to promote winter sports for everyone.

 Lausanne 2020’s educational legacy will be a combination of several elements.
 First, there are the strong partnerships with University of Lausanne (UNIL), the Swiss Federal Institute of Technology Lausanne (EPFL) and Swiss Hotel Management School in Lausanne (EHL).
 Second is the identification and development of local young people's existing skills.
 And third is the creation of new expertise within this same population.
 To make this happen, an opportunity has been given to young people to involve themselves and take on organisational responsibilities in the Youth Olympic Games.
 These learned skills will then be available for organising future international sports events that will continue to grow sustainably within the region.

 And it doesn’t stop here!
 This legacy will even reach future generations, thanks to the connections established with children in local schools.